mnebuerquo/add-my-account/readme.md

 sh add-my-account.sh
 ```

-If you're not already root (type `whoami` to find out), then you'll need to use sudo:
+If you're not already root (the script will tell you), then you'll need to use sudo:
 ```bash
 sudo sh add-my-account.sh
 ```